MOABQA/Mental-fitness-tracker/README.md

 - Track mental health factors like depression, anxiety, stress, and more.
 - Receive personalized recommendations for the three most influential factors on your mental health.
 - Visualize the contribution of each factor through an interactive pie chart.

-## How to Use

-1. Run the application using the steps mentioned in the "Getting Started" section.
-2. Follow the prompts to input your level of each mental health factor.
-3. The AI will analyze your inputs and display the top three factors responsible for your mental well-being.
-4. Review the recommendations provided to improve your mental fitness.

 ## Input Factors